indrekots/indrekots.github.io/_posts/articles/2015-11-14-blogging-with-jekyll-and-github.md

 ##Version control with Git

 Since Github Pages are regular Git repositories, all you're content is version controlled.
-Crating or editing a post includes writing Markdown (or other supported formats) and commiting them to your repository.
-Each markdown file has a header which includes some metadata about the post.
+Creating or editing a post includes writing Markdown (or other supported formats) and committing them to your repository.

 ##Writing in Markdown

+Blog posts can are written in Markdown.
+Each markdown file has a header which includes some metadata about the post (e.g.title, excerpt, published status).

 ##Having your own domain